mipro98/mkdocs-multi-repo-plugin/README.md

 └── mkdocs.yml
 ```

 Each folder inside `docs` is its own git repository.
-The **folder name has to be the one of the git repository** (it will be used when creating the url).
+The **folder name has to match the name of the git repository** (it will be used when creating the url).

 **Note:** the link button to the repository will just bring you to your Github/Gitlab/Gitea/etc. profile.